graphql-mocks/graphql-mocks/packages/docs/docs/paper/guides/with-graphql.md

 }
 ```

 If the result is not satisfied by the document the result can be awaited and modified as needed.
-Assuming in this example the mutation payload only required the payload of
+Assuming in this example the mutation payload only required the payload with the ID
 ```
 { someTypeId: newId }
 ```